Summary: Republic (page 5)

 What is the Idea of the Good?

 This expression refers to the famous Platonic doctrine of the Ideas.
-Let us summarise it briefly.
+A brief summary is in order.

 For Plato, things are beautiful because they partake in the Idea of Beauty itself; men are courageous insofar as they partake in the Idea of Courage itself, and so on.

-To take the example of Beauty itself (already expounded in The Symposium), it is the eternal and absolute Beauty, in which many beautiful things participate—these possessing only a relative and particular beauty.
+To take the example of Beauty itself (already expounded in The Symposium): it is eternal and absolute Beauty, in which many beautiful things participate—these possessing only a relative and particular beauty.

-Ideas are not to be found in the sensible world, which is imperfect and subject to decay, but in another reality that can be accessed only through thought: the intelligible world, which is pure, eternal, and absolute.
-This is the reality that the Creator took as his model when he fashioned our sensible world—a mere imperfect reflection of the intelligible world.
+Ideas are not to be found in the sensible world, which is imperfect and subject to decay, but in another reality accessible only through thought: the intelligible world, which is pure, eternal, and absolute.
+This is the reality the Creator took as his model when fashioning our sensible world—a mere imperfect reflection of the intelligible.

-Within the framework of this doctrine, thus summarised, how does Plato define the precise Idea of the Good itself in The Republic?
+Within this framework, how does Plato define the precise Idea of the Good itself in The Republic?

 It is that which is present in the multiplicity of beautiful and good things.

-Just as, in order to see something, we need an intermediary between the object and the eye—namely, sunlight—so too does the Good illuminate all that can be known.
+Just as seeing requires an intermediary between the eye and its object—namely, sunlight—so too does the Good illuminate all that can be known.

-The Idea of the Good is to the intelligible world what the sun is to the visible world in relation to sight and objects:
+The Idea of the Good stands in relation to the intelligible world as the sun does to the visible world:

 That which sheds the light of truth on the objects of knowledge and confers on the knowing subject the power to know is the Idea of the Good 1.